-The previous example showed how to manually create targeting rules.
+The previous example showed how to create targeting rules manually.
 For scalable content orchestration, you would want to use AI-driven content recommendations.

-According to Mikael Gummerus, the CEO of personalization and recommendation software vendor Frosmo, “AI -driven content recommendations will significantly improve your click-through rates and eventually conversion rates of visitors who saw personalized content.
-With one customer we saw a 5 times higher CTR for personalized article recommendations and a 50% uplift on conversion rates compared to the control group.”
+According to Mikael Gummerus, the CEO of personalization and recommendation software vendor Frosmo, “AI-driven content recommendations will significantly improve your click-through rates and eventually conversion rates of visitors who saw personalized content.
+With one customer, we saw five times higher CTR for personalized article recommendations and a 50% uplift on conversion rates compared to the control group.”

 So how does that work?
-Instead of defining targeting rules, you select a recommendation strategy such as “Others also viewed” or “Similar articles”.
-Then you just let the personalization software do the magic of dynamically selecting which content to show to each visitor.
+Instead of defining targeting rules, you select a recommendation strategy such as “Others also viewed” or “Similar articles.”
+Then you let the personalization software do the magic of dynamically selecting which content to show to each visitor.

 Using content recommendations has many benefits:

-- They save time from the marketing team.
+- They save time for the marketing team.
 Instead of manually selecting what content to show on each slot, the engine takes care of it.

 - All your articles, new and old, have relevant and dynamic content recommendations attached to them.
 This reduces bounces and increases time spent on the site.

-- Visitors find relevant content easily and feel that the site is serving their needs for information.
+- Visitors find relevant content quickly and feel that the site serves their information needs.

 - It helps you drive business and reach targets such as lead generation or smooth user experience.